 As a rule, I’d say the majority of people I run into are courteous and basically thoughtful.
 But, when you chance upon someone who is blatantly discourteous, it leaves you miffed and disappointed.
 I was in line to get gas at a local gas station.
 There was a young guy in front of me filling his car.
 A car pulled up in the adjacent lane and it just so happened that the driver was this young man’s friend.
-While their gas was being pumped, they were shooting the breeze and catching up life.
+While their gas was being pumped, they were shooting the breeze and catching up on life.
 Reasonable I think.

 They both went inside to pay for their gas, so both lanes are waiting for them to come out and move on.
-Both drivers came out with a pop and stood outside the station, lit a cigarette and proceeded to chit-chat.
+Both drivers came out with a pop and stood outside the station, lit a cigarette, and proceeded to chit-chat.
 Hey, isn’t it against the law to light up near a gas pump?
 It’s certainly dangerous!
-These arrogant dudes did not go back to their vehicles and drive off like a normal person would.
+These arrogant dudes did not go back to their vehicles and drive off as a normal person would.
 Instead, they continued their conversation indifferent to the long line of people waiting for gas.
 When people started honking their horns, they gave everyone the finger and only then drove off.
 How were these kids raised?

-When I looked up courteous in the dictionary, it means being polite, respectful, or considerate in manner, with synonyms: polite, well mannered, civil, respectful, well-behaved, well-bred, well-spoken and mannerly.
+When I looked up courteous in the dictionary, it means being polite, respectful, or considerate in manner, with synonyms: polite, well mannered, civil, respectful, well-behaved, well-bred, well-spoken, and mannerly.
 To some, they are mere adjectives, but to many, they are a way of life.

 Being courteous is not something that is difficult to practice, in fact, it should be second nature.
 Here are a few reminders on how can we more courteous to the people we meet on a daily basis?

 ♥ Hold the door open for people.

 ♥ Say Please and Thank you.